believer/willcodefor.beer/posts/safely-position-fixed-content-in-mobile-browsers.md

 ---
 layout: post.njk
 title: Safely position fixed content on newer mobile devices
-excerpt: 'Use one CSS property to safely position fixed content on mobile devices with notches and home bars'
+excerpt: 'Use one CSS function to safely position fixed content on mobile devices with notches and home bars'
 date: 2021-05-21
 tags:
   - post